Skip to primary navigation Skip to content Skip to footer

 Rainbow Cleaner Wrasse

 The endemic Hawaiian rainbow cleaner wrasse is famous for its cleaning services.
-They populate territories called “cleaning stations” where larger animals congregate to have parasites, loose skin flakes, and mucus removed from their bodies.
-They can even be seen cleaning the gills and teeth of much larger fish and eels.
-Or maybe ear wax from a human’s ear!
+It populates territories called “cleaning stations,” where larger animals congregate to have parasites, loose skin flakes, and mucus removed from their bodies.
+The wrasse can even be seen cleaning the gills and teeth of much larger fish and eels—or maybe ear wax from a human’s ear!

 Hinalea I Iwi